2023 Wisconsin Biohealth Award Recipients Announced

 Presented to: Chris Miskel – CEO & President, Versiti

-Chris Miskel has exhibited exemplary leadership in the healthcare industry, parcularly in his role as CEO and President of Versi.
-His deep-seated dedicaon to paent advocacy and fostering a thriving work environment for his team has given rise to a culture of innovaon and progress within Versi.
-Under his stewardship, Versi has reached significant milestones, expanded its reach, and achieved impressive annual revenue.
-Chris's extensive healthcare experience, coupled with his strategic vision, has le an enduring mark on the landscape of biohealth business.
+Chris Miskel has exhibited exemplary leadership in the healthcare industry, particularly in his role as CEO and President of Versiti.
+His deep-seated dedication to patient advocacy and fostering a thriving work environment for his team has given rise to a culture of innovation and progress within Versiti.
+Under his stewardship, Versiti has reached significant milestones, expanded its reach, and achieved impressive annual revenue.
+Chris's extensive healthcare experience, coupled with his strategic vision, has left an enduring mark on the landscape of biohealth business.

-“These two recipients exemplify and embody what these awards represent,” said LJohnson, CEO of BioForward.“Dr. Thomas Grist's groundbreaking work in cardiovascular imaging seamlessly aligns with this year's summit theme, 'The Next Generaon of Personalized Medicine.'
-His contribuons have been instrumental in advancing precision diagnoscs and treatment.
-Addionally, Chris Miskel's exceponal leadership and unwavering commitment to his team make him a truly deserving recipient of the Wisconsin Biohealth Business Achievement Award.
-It's an honor to recognize these remarkable individuals for their outstanding achievements for innovaon within Wisconsin's biohealth sector but also underscores Wisconsin's posion as a hub of excellence in both scienfic innovaon and business leadership.”
+“These two recipients exemplify and embody what these awards represent,” said LJohnson, CEO of BioForward.“Dr. Thomas Grist's groundbreaking work in cardiovascular imaging seamlessly aligns with this year's summit theme, 'The Next Generation of Personalized Medicine.'
+His contributions have been instrumental in advancing precision diagnostics and treatment.
+Additionally, Chris Miskel's exceptional leadership and unwavering commitment to his team make him a truly deserving recipient of the Wisconsin Biohealth Business Achievement Award.
+It's an honor to recognize these remarkable individuals for their outstanding achievements for innovation within Wisconsin's biohealth sector but also underscores Wisconsin's position as a hub of excellence in both scientific innovation and business leadership.”

-“The Summit serves as a pivotal and unifying plaorm, bringing together esteemed industry leaders, cung-edge researchers, and innovave thinkers to delve into crucial discussions aimed at tackling the most pressing health challenges of our me,” explained Johnson.“The Summit is designed to funcon as a cornerstone for networking, facilitang knowledge exchange, and fostering collaborave synergy among industry experts that reinforce and forfy Wisconsin's enduring leadership posion in the biohealth sector and the emerging field of personalized medicine.”
+“The Summit serves as a pivotal and unifying platform, bringing together esteemed industry leaders, cutting-edge researchers, and innovative thinkers to delve into crucial discussions aimed at tackling the most pressing health challenges of our time,” explained Johnson.“The Summit is designed to function as a cornerstone for networking, facilitating knowledge exchange, and fostering collaborative synergy among industry experts that reinforce and fortify Wisconsin's enduring leadership position in the biohealth sector and the emerging field of personalized medicine.”

-The Wisconsin Biohealth Summit is made possible by the genersupport of sponsors, including UW

-Health, Findorff, Hausmann Group, Mortenson Construcon, CZ Strategy, JP Cullen, CAI, Kraemer

-Arrowhead Pharmaceucals, Vogel Bros.
-Building Co., Fisher Scienfic, Aldevron, Exact Sciences, GE

-HealthCare, Illumina, Mallinckrodt Pharmaceucals, MilliporeSigma, Promega, Alliant Energy, Catalent, Cellular Dynamics, Cyva, Eurofins, IsthProject, Labcorp, Morgridge Instute for Research, PhRMA, PPD, TeraMedica, University Research Park, WARF, and Yahara.
+The Wisconsin Biohealth Summit is made possible by the genersupport of sponsors, including UW Health, Findorff, Hausmann Group, Mortenson Construction, CZ Strategy, JP Cullen, CAI, Kraemer Brothers, All ofResearch Program UW-Madison, Winland Electronics, Strang, SARA Investment Real Estate, University of Wisconsin Master of Science in Applied Biotechnology, MERI, Master of Science in Biotechnology Program School of Medicine and Public Health UW-Madison, Faith Technologies, Arrowhead Pharmaceuticals, Vogel Bros.
+Building Co., Fisher Scientific, Aldevron, Exact Sciences, GE HealthCare, Illumina, Mallinckrodt Pharmaceuticals, MilliporeSigma, Promega, Alliant Energy, Catalent, Cellular Dynamics, Cytiva, Eurofins, IsthProject, Labcorp, Morgridge Institute for Research, PhRMA, PPD, TeraMedica, University Research Park, WARF, and Yahara.

-For more informaon about Wisconsin Biohealth Summit and Awards, or to register to atend, please visit -wisconsin- biohealth – summit – 2023 .
+For more information about Wisconsin Biohealth Summit and Awards, or to register to attend, please visit .

 About BioForward